 I'm Adam Moody with the Productivity Academy.
 Get your productivity, time management, automation, and organization questions answered here.
 Be sure to check out the Productivity Academy YouTube Channel.

 FacebookX Join us live each week at www.productivity.academy/live and get your questions answered by submitting them at anytime right here: www.productivity.academy/questions.
-To find recommended tools and other great resources, check out the Productivity Academy Resource Toolkit: https://productivity.academy/resources Planners are some among the most useful productivity tools.
-They are affordable, help with time management and…
+You can watch the video for the past episode recorded on October 18th, 2017 above, or you can review the transcript below.
+To find recommended tools and other great resources, check out the…